 All departments and individuals receiving cash or cash equivalents from Institute activities shall deposit the same with the VMI Cashier; there are no exceptions to this policy.
-All departments shall restrictively endorse checks upon receipt.
+All departments shall stamp or write the date received on the envelope and restrictively endorse checks upon receipt.
 Departments may request endorsement stamps from the cashier.
 No one shall make any expenditures directly from collections.
 Departments shall never cash checks from temporarily held collections.
-The frequency of deposits varies by department.
 The departments currently collecting funds are the Athletic Department, Commandant's Office, VMI Museum, Military Store, Virginia Museum of the Civil War, Jackson House, Admission's Office, and the Chaplain's Office.
 Individual department procedures are listed below.

-Departments not listed below shall adhere to the following:
+Departments not listed above shall adhere to the following:

 The department shall receive approval from the VMI Director of Finance and Budget to collect funds.
 No department shall collect funds without this approval.
-Departments shall deposit daily with the VMI Cashier those funds it receives in excess of \$200; said deposit shall include a signed copy of the Cash Receipt Transmittal Form.
-Collections under \$200 shall be deposited weekly.
+Departments shall deposit daily with the VMI Cashier; said deposit shall include a signed copy of the Cash Receipt Transmittal Form.
 Funds not deposited with the cashier shall be kept in a secure place until such time as a deposit is made.
 Do not place in the VMI Post mail those deposits that include cash.
 You shall only use the VMI Post mail for those deposits comprised entirely of checks.
 The VMI Cashier will return the receipt to the department.
 The depositing department shall retain the receipt for internal and external audit purposes.